I'm having a party on Sunday, and during my Pinterest search for easy things to make, I came across the idea for mini-quiches and mini-frittatas.

 - Then we bought frozen waffles, likely just a few minutes plus toasting at our house for a couple min.
 Fine!

 - Then I made pancakes, only a couple minutes on the griddle.
-Great!
+Great!- Then I made pie crust with pure butter.
+No problem.

 - Then I scrambled eggs with milk inside.
 2-3 minutes in a skillet.
 NO REACTION!